DLibatique/GREK101-F21/docs/textbook/01-verbs/impf.md

 #### Translation
 {: .no_toc }

-Remember that the imperfect indicates an **action in progress in the past**, so our translations of the imperfect will often involve a *progressive* form of a past tense verb in English, meaning "was/were [verb]ing."
+Remember that the imperfect indicates an **action in progress in the past**, so our translations of the imperfect will often involve a *progressive* form of a past tense verb in English, meaning **"was/were [verb]ing"**.
+There are also other ways to indicate continuous action in the past.
+For example, if an action was a habit that occurred over and over again, we might phrase it in the following way: **"used to [verb]".**

 Here are some sample translations of the verb forms above:
 * εἶχεν: "she was holding"